Avg. Base Salary (USD)

-Job Description for Financial Aid Advisor
+The average salary for a Financial Aid Advisor is $41,851

 Financial aid advisors are employed primarily by colleges, universities, and even some private secondary and "prep" schools.
 It is the job of these specialized counselors to assist students and families in finding the means to pay for educational services and matching appropriate aid programs, as well as completing and filing necessary paperwork.
 These advisors also inform students of new programs, scholarships, loans, and grant programs for which the student/s may qualify.

 Financial aid …Read more

 How do Financial Aid Advisors Rate Their Jobs?

 What is the highest pay for Financial Aid Advisors?

 Our data indicates that the highest pay for a Financial Aid Advisor is $59k / year

 What is the lowest pay for Financial Aid Advisors?